 Los jardines de Mandor (Mandor Gardens)

 A small but well represented gallery of artifacts from excavations at Machu Picchu.
 Named after a dedicated local archaeologist, the collection comprehends ceramic, lithic, textile and anthropological samples obtained by researchers at the site.
 A small botanic garden is also part of the museum where you can take it easy and contemplate.
-Expect to give it half a day.
+Expect to give it half a day and take in consideration that your ticket to Machu Picchu will grant you access to the museum from 12 m.
+SEE MAP

 Tickets can be purchased on-line